MQuy/mbrowser/Programming Rust 2nd.md

   }
   println!("{}", Status::Completed as i32); // 11
   ```
-- there are 3 kinds of enum variant, echoing 3 kinds of struct.
+- there are 3 kinds of enum variants, echoing 3 kinds of struct.
 All constructions and fields share the same visibility of the enum.
   ```rust
   enum RelationshipStatus {
     Single,